Revolver: Front-loading cylinder

-The first revolvers were front loading (also referred to as muzzleloading), and were a bit like muskets in that the powder and bullet were loaded separately.
+The first revolvers were front loading (also referred to as muzzleloading), and were similar to muskets in that the powder and bullet were loaded separately.
 These were caplocks or "cap and ball" revolvers, because the caplock method of priming was the first to be compact enough to make a practical revolver feasible.
 When loading, each chamber in the cylinder was rotated out of line with the barrel, and charged from the front with loose powder and an oversized bullet.
-Next, the chamber was aligned with the ramming lever underneath the barrel.
+Next, the chamber was aligned using the ramming lever underneath the barrel.
 Pulling the lever would drive a rammer into the chamber, pushing the ball securely in place.
 Finally, the user would place percussion caps on the nipples on the rear face of the cylinder.